startechup/networking-valley/README.md

         setContentView(R.layout.activity_about);

         // For example if calling a GET API request, just write it like this.
-        // Pass the url in the second parameter, and class implementing the listener in this case this Activity.
+        // Pass the url in the first parameter, and class implementing the listener in this case this Activity in the second one.
         JsonObjectRequest request = NetworkingValley.constructGetRequest("https://coolestapiever.com/api/stuffs", this);
         NetworkingValley.addRequestQueue(request);
     }